petridish123/Hcab-Dominance/README.md

     Fostering Collective Action in Complex Societies using Community-Based Agents Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), Jeju, South Korea, 2024

-See the separate ReadMe.txt files in the Data and Code Folders for information on interpretting the data and using the code
+This project is a continuation of the HCAB project mentioned in the paper above.